opyate/opyate.github.io-src/content/longform/2013/12/27/using-single-and-double-pipes-in-scala-conditionals.md

-title: "Using single and double pipes in Scala conditionals"
+title: Using single and double pipes in Scala conditionals
-summary: "Using single and double pipes in Scala conditionals"
+summary: Using single and double pipes in Scala conditionals

 tags: scala